-MCW Global Young Leaders Access Program 2019 (Fully-funded to the United States)
+MCW Global Young Leaders Access Program 2020 (Fully-funded to the US)

-Applications are open for the 2019 Miracle Corners of the World (MCW) Young Leaders Access Program.
-MCW Global’s year-long flagship program is for participants (18 to 26), who are prepared to become leaders of positive change in their communities by giving them the tools and stills needed to transform passion into action.
+Applications are open for the MCW Global Young Leaders Access Program 2020.
+The MCW Global’s year-long flagship program is for participants between the ages of 18 to 26, who are prepared to become leaders of positive change in their communities by obtaining tools and skills needed to transform passion into action.

 MCW is a non-profit organization that addresses communities’ needs by empowering current leaders and readying leaders of tomorrow.
 Their mission is to address communities’ pressing needs by empowering current leaders and readying leaders of tomorrow.
 Founded in 1999, MCW Global is based in New York with partner organizations in Africa (Rwanda, Tanzania and Zambia).
 MCW offers Young Leaders, Community Development, and Oral Health Care programs.